Dog Bites: What You Need to Know and Next Steps

-With millions of Americans bitten by dogs each year, it may not come as a surprise children are often the victims.
-Dog bites were the ninth leading cause of nonfatal injury to children ages 5 to 9 from 2013 to 2012.
-A total of 66 percent of dog bites among children are on the head or neck.
+With millions of Americans bitten by dogs each year, it may not come as a surprise that children are often the victims.
+Of the total dog bite-related fatality victims, nearly 46% were under age 16.
 In addition to children, older adults and postal workers are other frequent victims of dog bites.

 Of course, not all dog bites are the same.
-Dog bites and their resulting injuries can vary widely in seriousness.
-There are six different dog bite classifications.
+Dog bites and the resulting injuries can vary widely in seriousness.
+The following are the different dog bite classifications:

-Level 1: A snap, also known as an air bite or warning bite.
+- Level 1: This is a snap, also referred to as a warning bite or air bite.
 There is no skin contact.

-Level 2: A bite that involves skin contact, but does not break the skin.
+- Level 2: This is a bite that occurs when there is skin contact, but the bite does not break the skin.

-Level 3: A bite that results in up to four puncture holes in the skin that are shallower than the length of the dog’s tooth.
+- Level 3: This is a bite that results in a maximum of four puncture holes in the skin that are shallower than the length of the dog’s tooth.

-Level 4: A bite that results in up to four puncture holes in the skin that are deeper than the length of the dog’s tooth.
-The punctures may also have visible tears or gashes.
-The characteristics of this type of bite indicate the dog latched down on the skin and shook its head back and forth.
+- Level 4: This is a bite that results in a maximum of four puncture holes in the skin that are deeper than the length of the dog’s tooth.
+The punctures may also have visible gashes or tears.
+The characteristics of this type of bite indicate the dog latched onto the skin and shook its head back and forth.

-Level 5: Multiple bites containing deep puncture wounds.
+- Level 5: This level refers to multiple bites that contain deep puncture wounds.

-Level 6: A bite or multiple bites that result in death or consumed flesh.
+- Level 6: This is a bite or multiple bites that result in consumed flesh or death.